Phi Theta Kappa: Symbols

-Members are referred to as "Phi Theta Kappans."
-The first membership pin was designed in 1921: a blue triangle containing three Greek letters surrounded by pearls.
-The distinctive gold key membership pin was adopted in 1930 and features a black enamel band upon which the three Greek letters appear.
-Behind the band is a wreath composed of oak leaves on one side, denoting stability and strength of character, and laurel on the other side, signifying achievement and success.
-Above the band is a representation of the head of Athena, Goddess of Wisdom; in the base appear the mystic Greek letters meaning light, the light of learning, and knowledge.
-The colors of the society are blue for scholarship and gold for purity.
-Its hallmarks or pillars are Scholarship, Leadership, Service, Fellowship.

 Activities

 Phi Theta Kappa offers transfer scholarships for its members and scholarships to help members complete associate, bachelor's, and master's degrees and to help workforce-bound member pay for certification costs.
 The society publishes the literary journal Nota Bene, Civic Scholar: Phi Theta Kappa Journal of Undergraduate Research, and Change Makers: Phi Theta Kappa Journal of Student Leadership.
 PTK also offers an online program to help students develop job skills.

 Membership

 Membership in Phi Theta Kappa is by invitation only.
 Students must complete twelve hours of coursework toward an associate degree, six hours toward a one-year certificate, or twelve hours toward a bachelor's degree and have a minimum 3.5 grade point average (GPA) according to the society bylaws.
 Members are required to pay an initial membership fee.

 Chapters

 Phi Theta Kappa has nearly 1,300 chapters in eleven nations.

 Notable members

 Following are some of the notable members of Phi Theta Kappa.